- Home

 Before you start making anything, it can be helpful to sit down with a pen and paper and think about what areas of your life you’d like to grow or improve in – for example, family, relationships, finances, fitness, work, mental health, and so on.

-Then see how many goals you can think of that fit into each of these areas.
+Then, see how many goals you can think of that fit into each of these areas.
 It doesn’t matter how big or small these are – for example, it might be changing careers, or simply achieving a new personal best for your 5K run.
-It can help to think about goals that you’d like to achieve in the near future – say, in the next 12 months – because this can often make the steps needed to get there feel as though they’re in easier reach.

 There’s no need to spend too long on this; 15-20 minutes or so will do.
 It’s just a great way to get your ideas flowing and start thinking about what matters most to you in life.
 It’s okay if you’re struggling to clearly identify your goals or feel unsure how to achieve them.
-Just write down what you can, because you can always change it later.
+Just write down what you can, and remember that you can always change it later.

 2. Gather your materials